tuhinkairi/portfolio2D/README.md

-# **2D RPG Game with Kaboom.js**
+# **2D Portfolio with Kaboom.js**

-Welcome to the **2D RPG Game** project, built with the **Kaboom.js** library!
+Welcome to the **2D Portfolio** project, built with the **Kaboom.js** library!
 This game features a fully interactive world, collision-based dialogues, and smooth animations.
 Explore the world, interact with objects, and enjoy the seamless gameplay.

 ## **About the Project**